theopn/dotfiles/README.md

   - lspconfig is the default LSP engine
   - coq.artifacts include a lot of LSP engines

 ## Homebrew
 Items with strikethrough are one's that are not automated, probably because I don't want them to be installed on every machine.

 Formulae:
 - Bat: Fancier `cat` replacement (though I don't do alias cat="bat")
-- ffmpeg: Great media type converter. `ffmpeg -i in.xxx out.yyy`
+- ~~ffmpeg: Great media type converter. `ffmpeg -i in.xxx out.yyy`~~
+- neofetch
-- neofetch: You know what's up
+- tmux: You know what's up

 Casks:
 - Browser